danielrosehill/LLMs-on-LLMs/unsorted/llm-api-marketplace-db.md

 # Prompt

-Another question.
-I would like to begin using LLMs via API primarily as I scale up my production processes.
+> I would like to begin using LLMs via API primarily as I scale up my production processes.
 I have a few questions and thoughts.
 The first is whether there exist any companies which kind of gather together a lot of LLM APIs so that I can try out different models without needing to maintain a lot of accounts.
 The second is whether there is an API that is particularly cost effective for running experiments with.

 # Output